AlexandreGuidet/SimpliestCPPUnitTests/README.md

 ## Sample
 In the sample folder you will find a `Ratio` class and a simple test who use the framework.
 You juste have to build and run to show the test.

+## New in version 2
+A timeout is added (default: 30s) and tests are cancelled if their time is over.
+Prevents for loop tests.
+If you want to make long tests (more than 30s in total) you must specify a longer timeout, or infinite timeout)